 Application and Admission

 Students interested in the GIS Certificate should contact the Department of Urban Planning or the Department of Geography.
-Those who are not already admitted to a UWM graduate degree program must complete a UW System online admission application and have an official undergraduate transcript sent to the Graduate School.
+Those who are not already admitted to a UWM graduate degree program must complete a UW System online admission application and have an official undergraduate transcript sent to the Graduate School (Note: For Safari users, application fee payment is temporarily unavailable.
+Changing browsers should resolve this short-term issue).
 Applicants must have a bachelor's degree with an undergraduate GPA of 2.75 or a graduate degree to be accepted into the certificate program.

 For international applicants, whose first language is not English, a score on the Test of English as a Foreign Language (TOEFL) of at least 600 (250 on the computer-based version) or an International English Language Testing System (IELTS) score of 7.0 must also be submitted.